 The Variety Picnic blends smooth electro pop with a slight dash of comedy making this project one of a kind.
 Formed in Orlando, FL in 2009, the Variety Picnic began creating comedy songs accompanied by lavish music videos.
 The first music video, Ode To Morse, was inspired by a wonderful man named Kevin Morse.
 Lead singer and synth man Pat Mahoney decided to pursue the creation of a comedy concept album with a broader appeal.
 Frequently appearing in the music videos is Earl Babbich, World Class Gentleman and one of Planet Earth's greatest guitarists.
 Over the course of 2009, the trio began writing more songs that would ultimately become their debut album, Sweet Jams.

-In March 2010, Sweet Jams was released.
+In March 2010, Sweet Jams was unleashed to the world.
 A release party was held in Orlando, FL and featured the groups first live performance.
-Their music video for "Babymaker" was nominated in Big Vision Empty Wallet's Best Comedy Short competition in New York City.
+Their music video for "Babymaker" was nominated in Big Vision Empty Wallet's Best Comedy Short competition held in New York City.

 After this era, the group parted ways but Pat continued releasing music under the Variety Picnic name.
 The second album, Synth City, took five years to complete and was released on January 1st, 2016.
 The album moved away from comedy and was a more serious approach to their synth pop sound.

 Earl Babbich made his triumphant return to the picnic in May 2016 on a single called "Turquoise Eyes".
 A video appeared on the group's YouTube page in the fall of 2016 showing Earl playing his solo.
 The group released a summer anthem, Babe Patrol, in June 2017.

 The groups much anticipated third album, Pleasures, will be released May 4th, 2018.